NIKE Volleyball Camp at the University of Arkansas

 Jordan Neal

-Jordan Neal completed his fourth season as an Assistant Coach at Arkansas in 2024.
-In that time, three Razorbacks have received All American status, (Jill Gillen, Taylor Head and Hannah Hogue) and 5 athletes have been chosen 9 times for All-SEC honors.
+Neal spent four seasons as an Assistant Coach at the University of Arkansas.
+In that time, three Razorbacks received All American status, (Jill Gillen, Taylor Head and Hannah Hogue) and 5 athletes were chosen 9 times for All-SEC honors.

-In the last three seasons the Razorbacks are 69-26 (.726) with 7 wins against Top 25 teams and a 4-2 record in the NCAA Tournament.
+In his last three seasons, the Razorbacks were 69-26 (.726) with 7 wins against Top 25 teams and a 4-2 record in the NCAA Tournament.

 Prior to Arkansas, Neal coached at Highland High School in Gilbert, Arizona